ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     or you can [download an archive][Environ-releases], copy it to Cedar, and then extract it into the QE folder.

+    !!! warning

-    :warning: The `Environ` folder should be inside of the Quantum Espresso folder (e.g., `qe-X.Y.Z/Environ`).
+        The `Environ` folder should be inside of the Quantum Espresso folder (e.g., `qe-X.Y.Z/Environ`).

 12. **Configure the QE compilation.**